thedev132/time-capsule-map/README.md

-# Hack Club Clubs Map
+# Hack Club Counterspell Map

-Club map data is pulled from our Airtable bases.
+Counterspell map data is pulled from the canvas on slack.
 Using [uhtml](https://github.com/WebReflection/uhtml) for rendering and a custom helper to make web-components.
 Helper can be found in "makeComponent.js".
 Example usage of helper is in "club-map.js".
 If you're interested in contributing reach out to @leo on Slack or just get at it.

 ## Development